Knowledge base

 and --iinclude

-to display current schedules:
+to display the current schedules:

-- the line containing
+- The line containing

 retention-all.sh

-corresponds to the backup task - the line containing
+corresponds to the backup task - The line containing

 purge.sh